-At first glance, Public Folders appear to be easy to migrate.
+At first glance, moving Public Folder content appears straightforward.
 They’re a part of Microsoft Exchange.
 They have their own database.
 If they’re modern public folders, they exist within mailboxes, which means they’re part of a Database Availability Group (DAG).
 The DAG should be able to easily migrate over.
 It’s because of this that Public Folders are often the last part of Exchange to migrate.
 The success of their migration is assumed based on the ease of the mailbox migration.
-However, as you move head first into Public Folders you quickly realize that migrating public folders is anything but easy.
+However, once you begin planning the transition, you’ll quickly discover that moving Public Folder content to modern Microsoft 365 destinations is far more complex than it first appears.

-Here are some of the most common pitfalls for migrating Public Folders to Office 365:
+Here are some of the most common challenges organizations face when moving Public Folder content to Microsoft 365:

 -